tranquilitysmile/tensor_g2_blur_enable/README.md

 > [!NOTE]
 > The **Pixel Dock Glass** slider is an integration point for a compatible Pixel
-> Dock Glass module.
+> Dock Glass module (https://github.com/tranquilitysmile/pixel_launcher_glass_dock).
 It does not create the custom dock by itself.

 ## Requirements